reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 ###### Standalone application

+!!! note "standalone application (no installation required)"

     A fully self-contained application for JWAS (no installation required) will come out this year.

 ## Access documentation